 As a Certified Senior Housing Professional (CSHP), you signed a Membership Pledge indicating your willingness to be an advocate for your clients, mitigating uncertainty and seeking education and knowledge to assist you in serving as a fiduciary in the real estate transaction.

-Here is a personal story concerning an estate liquidation for my aunt that I shared on my own real estate blog (at Mature Moves OKC) and I thought it might benefit you as a senior real estate professional too.
-Take a moment to check it out and share your comments on our Facebook page.
+I shared this personal story about my great aunt on my own real estate blog but I thought it might benefit you as a seniors real estate professional too.

 My Great Aunt

-Last year we sat impatiently on the sidelines as my great aunt was taken advantage of by a local Oklahoma City based estate liquidator, who also happened to be an auctioneer.
-Sadly, my aunt hired this guy because he was referred to her by a friend (we think).
+My great aunt was taken advantage of by a local estate liquidator / auctioneer.
+Sadly, she hired this guy because he was referred to her by a friend (we think).
 Despite the fact that my uncle and dad (her nephews) were “helping” her, he still managed to facilitate a highly profitable estate sale — for himself, not for her.

 Before I point out all the things that this unscrupulous auctioneer did to take advantage of an 89 year old widow, let me point out that sometimes the hardest people to help are the ones you care about the most.